top of page

 I’m curious where it will take us next, near or far.

-And if you’re walking through change, uncertainty, or rebuilding after loss, maybe this is for you too:
+And if you’re walking through change, uncertainty, or the work of rebuilding after loss, maybe this is for you too:

 You don’t have to know the whole future.